qmpham/qmpham.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I have successfully defended my Ph.D. thesis in "Multidomain Neural Machine Translation."
+I am Research Engineer at SYSTRAN (Paris, France).
+Recently, I have successfully defended my Ph.D. thesis in "Multidomain Neural Machine Translation".
+I have been supervised by François Yvon, Senior Researcher at LISN/CNRS and Université Paris-Saclay.
+Many thanks to my thesis committee members, François Yvon, Josep Crego, Rico Sennrich, Marine Carpuat, Alexander Fraser and Pierre Zweigenbaum.

+My research interest mainly includes machine translation, multilinguality and multi-domain problems in NLP.
+My work covers many aspects of the domain-shift between train data and test data.

 Before my Ph.D. years, I graduated from Ecole Polytechnique.
-I also obtained two diplomas, including an M.S. in Data Science from Université Paris-Saclay and M.Eng. in Data Science from Télécom ParisTech.
+I also obtained two diplomas, including an M.S. in Data Science from Université Paris-Saclay and an M.Eng. in Data Science from Télécom ParisTech.